The WHOOP Strap 3.0 is a versatile and well designed wearable let down by an expensive subscription model.

 WHOOP defines “strain” as a summary of your cardiovascular system strain during workouts and throughout the day.

 The strap and app automatically flags workouts if they’re of a high enough intensity.
 This worked for me some of the time.
 The strap registered the sparring portions of my jiu jitsu classes, but not my weights routine.
-My weights routine is a short 40 minute workout which is still heavy and moderate intensity for me so this was disappointing.
+My weights routine is a short 40 minute workout which is still heavy and of a moderate intensity for me so this was disappointing.
 I had to manually log these in similar to what I do with my Oura ring.

 Once the app flags an activity, you can process it and fine tune the time you were working out, plus select the activity you were doing from 50 different options.
 There’s a great selection of activities available including meditation and even less known sports like AFL (Australian Rules Football).